Limes are sour, round, and bright green citrus fruits.

 In the United States, Persian limes are the most commonly available type.

-Because limes are loaded with nutrients, they may help boost your immunity, reduce heart disease risk factors, prevent kidney stones, aid iron absorption, and promote healthy skin.
+Because limes are loaded with nutrients, they may help boost immunity, reduce heart disease risk factors, prevent kidney stones, aid iron absorption, and promote healthy skin.

 This article provides an overview of the nutritional benefits of limes, as well as their uses and potential side effects.